Which author has won the most Booker Prize?

 Who are some other notable authors who have won the Booker Prize?

-Several renowned authors have been honored with the Booker Prize, including Margaret Atwood, Salman Rushdie, Kazuo Ishiguro, and Hilary Mantel.
+Several notable authors have been honored with the Booker Prize, including Margaret Atwood, Salman Rushdie, Kazuo Ishiguro, and Hilary Mantel.

 In conclusion, J.M.
 Coetzee’s exceptional talent and literary prowess have earned him the distinction of being the author with the most Booker Prize wins.
 His thought-provoking novels continue to captivate readers and inspire future generations of writers.
-As the literary world eagerly awaits the next masterpiece from Coetzee, his legacy as a multiple Booker Prize winner remains unparalleled.
+As the literary world eagerly awaits the next masterpiece from Coetzee, it is clear that his legacy as a multiple Booker Prize winner will endure for years to come.